 Thai Stir Fry Noodles (Pad See Ew) with vegetables - a gluten-free, healthy noodle recipe | TheRoastedRoot.net

-• Swap out the coconut aminos for liquid aminos or soy sauce.
+• Swap the coconut aminos – Use tamari or soy sauce for a more traditional flavor.

-Thai stir fry noodles with zucchini and carrots - a comforting thai noodle dish
+Thai stir fry noodles with zucchini and carrots is a variation upon classic Pad See Ew.
+Easy to prepare, this simple recipe is a comforting Thai noodle dish!

 Ingredients